 Tips on writing the covering letter

 Confidence in the English language is essential for success in your studies.
 Thus, one purpose of the covering letter is to give us an idea of your language skills.
-Describe to us in one to one-and-a-half DIN A4 pages (font: Arial 12, single line spacing) why you are interested in the course you have chosen, why you would like to study at University of Applied Sciences Europe, and what your expectations are.
+Describe to us in one to one-and-a-half DIN A4 pages (font: Arial 12, single line spacing) why you are interested in the course you have chosen, why you would like to study at University of University of Europe for Applied Sciences (UE), and what your expectations are.
 You should also include in your covering letter any special characteristics or inspiring experience based on previous internships or work experience.

-The entrance examination followed by an interview is the “practical part” of your application at University of Applied Sciences Europe.
+The entrance examination followed by an interview is the “practical part” of your application at University of Europe for Applied Sciences (UE).
 The following gives you an idea of what to expect on the day:

 Mental capacity test